Biology Sample Page

 Nucleus (the darker dots)

-striation (the horizontal lines)
+striation (the horizontal lines) |

 involuntary

-No striations are visible
+Nucleus No striations are visible Cells are spindle-shaped

 cardiac

 Intercalated disks (darker horizontal bands) are more visible than the striations.
-Many nuclei can be observed (none are drawn here)
+Many nuclei can be observed (none are drawn here) Muscle fibers are branched, joined by the intercalated disks. |

-1. Dissection:
+- Dissection:

-• Optional: it is a Konos activity, Volume III.
+- Optional: it is a Konos activity, Volume III.
 Dissection of a chicken leg- thigh.
 Notice the location of the ligaments and the tendons, how the muscles are situated, and where the cartilage is.
 Draw and label in the space below.

 The student should have noticed that the ligaments are white and tough, attaching the leg bone to the thigh bone at the joint and the tendons looked very similar to the tendons (white and tough), yet attach the muscle to the bone.
 The student should have noticed how the muscles overlap and fit together and how the cartilage seems to wrap around the ends of the bone at the joint.